-Select 10 titles from the latest
+Select 10 titles from the latest ApJ issue.

-ApJ issue.
 Do the same for 10 titles in RAA.

 What is the title you have come up with for your thesis/paper?
+Or else describe the project you are currently working on.

-Bring it to our discussion.
+Bring it to our discussion in class.